-A dismissed child and his/her parents are required to call and request an appointment with the Executive Director if they wish to return to CDC Afterschool site following a dismissal.
+A dismissed child and his/her parents are required to call and request an appointment with the Executive Director if they wish to return to the Camp CREW site following a dismissal.
 Appointments are made at the discretion of the Executive Director and are not a right of the dismissed child or parent.